2025 Western Queensland Surface Trough - exceptional circumstances packages

 Economic

-$12 million for emergency fodder support to sustain livestock and mitigate the impacts of flooding and loss of pasture in areas impacted by the floods.
+Emergency fodder support to sustain livestock and mitigate the impacts of flooding and loss of pasture in areas impacted by the floods.

-$105 million to provide grants up to $500,000 to eligible primary producers to rebuild damaged or destroyed fencing and help contain and protect surviving livestock.
+The Exclusion Fence Restitution Program provides grants up to $500,000 to eligible primary producers to rebuild damaged or destroyed fencing and help contain and protect surviving livestock.

-$25.6 million of support for primary producers to help them better prepare for severe weather and assist with predator and pest management.
+Primary Producer Industry Support for primary producers to help them better prepare for severe weather and assist with predator and pest management.

 The Small Business Recovery funding aims to provide financial counselling and grants to help operators recover and build more resilient businesses.

-$2.14 million Tourism Industry Recovery Support package to assist with tourism recovery for heavily impacted communities across western Queensland.
+Tourism Industry Recovery Support package to assist with tourism recovery for heavily impacted communities across western Queensland.

 Human and Social